-&lt;sup>30Indeed Midgley himself suffered from lead poisoning, all the while arguing against all evidence that "The exhaust does not contain enough lead to worry about, but no one knows what legislation might come into existence fostered by competition and fanatical health cranks" (cited by Kovarik, 1994).
-For an imaginative assessment of the bite-back effects of the tetraethyl lead additive, see Aizer et al., 2017.
+30 Indeed Midgley himself suffered from lead poisoning, all the while arguing against all evidence that "The exhaust does not contain enough lead to worry about, but no one knows what legislation might come into existence fostered by competition and fanatical health cranks" (cited by Kovarik, 1994).
+For an imaginative assessment of the bite-back effects of the tetraethyl lead additive, see Aizer et al. (2018).
 It has also been argued that lead poisoning was responsible for the rise in crime in the United States and that the removal of lead from gasoline and other sources was the prime factor in reducing crime in the 1990s (Reyes, 2007).

-&lt;sup>31See Mishan (1967) who argued against economic growth on both environmental and moral grounds.
-On a more persuasive level, Fred Hirsch (1977) argued that economic growth was self-defeating because many goods were "positional" (that is, reflective of a relative position in society) and thus zero sum.
-Against them, see the powerful arguments made in favor of growth by Benjamin Friedman (2005).
+31 See Mishan (1967) who argued against economic growth on both environmental and moral grounds.
+On a more persuasive level, Hirsch (1976) argued that economic growth was self-defeating because many goods were "positional" (that is, reflective of a relative position in society) and thus zero sum.
+Against them, see the powerful arguments made in favor of growth by Friedman (2006).